 - Largest DDoS attack in packets per second (pps) and bits per second (bps)

 - Changes in DDoS attacks compared to the previous report

-- Top attack vectors
+- Top attack protocols

 - Top targeted IP addresses

 - Total potential downtime prevented (a sum of the duration of all attacks in that week)

 - Total bytes mitigated (a sum of all the mitigated attack traffic)

 Cloudflare issues DDoS reports via email each Tuesday.
 Reports summarize the attacks that occurred from Monday of the previous week to Sunday of the current week.
 For example, a report issued on 2020-11-10 (Tuesday) summarizes activity from 2020-11-02 (Monday) to 2020-11-08 (Sunday).